Getting started with Open2Study

 If you do want to create a brand new profile, all you need is a username, an email address and a password.

 Pick a course (or two)

 Have a look through our courses on the Free Courses page.
-There are 48 to choose from, all free and all run over four weeks.
+There are 48 to choose from, all free (with a free certificate of successful completion) and all run over four weeks.
 Everything you need to complete the course, including videos, further readings, assessments, quizzes, transcripts and your classmates are accessed in a single, easy-to-use online classroom.